emm218/scritches/README.md

 ## Todo

+- sporadically panics due to an overflow on duration subtraction (can't reproduce)
 - persist session key in dbus secrets service if available
 - fix mysterious sporadic lockups when network dies